A DAY IN THE LIFE OF A TRAWLERMAN

 I went to man the aft gallows with John and in a very short period of time the aft otter boards emerged from the sea.
 The Bosun stopped the winch as the otter board (door) reached the sheave and John put the heavy duty restraining chain between the two towing brackets then hooked it up onto the gallows.

-The Bosun at the winch then reversed the door down for it to rest on the chain and allow the warp to be disconnected from the door by unclipping the G-Link.
+The Bosun at the winch then reversed the door down for it to rest on the chain and allowed the warp to be disconnected from the door by unclipping the G-Link.

 The Bosun then took the weight again and the short independent wire linking the warp and the ground cable took the strain off the backstrop which was attached to the backside of the door.
 This process was then carried out at the forward gallows with Dave Woolster and Jack Little unclipping the G-Link from the fore door thereby disengaging both doors allowing the hauling process to continue.

-The gear was now attached to the two ground cables which could be as short as 15 fathoms or seventy five fathoms, depending on the type of seabed being fished or depending on the Skippers preference.
+The gear was now attached to the two ground cables which could be as short as 15 fathoms or 75 fathoms, depending on the type of seabed being fished or depending on the Skipper’s preference.

 The Bosun then carried on heaving in the cables onto the cable drums until the large 24 inch diameter steel bobbins, Dan Lenos…..